Hand Therapy Week

 Note: This contest is open to ASHT members only.
 Multiple images may be submitted.
 Limit one prize per person.
 Contest submissions become property of ASHT, and may be used in future marketing materials.

-Last year, ASHT released the first of our video series highlighting hand safety and injury prevention tips, focused on hand safety while gardening, and since released another video on protecting your hands while using portable electronics.
-We are excited to announce a new video on desk ergonomics as part of this series.
+In 2018, ASHT released the first of our video series highlighting hand safety and injury prevention tips, focused on hand safety while gardening, and since released videos on protecting your hands while using portable electronics, desk ergonomics and kitchen/cooking safety as part of this series.

 We hope you will share this video and the others in our series with your patients, colleagues and social media followers to promote the specialty.
-Be on the lookout for our next video this fall!
+Be on the lookout for new videos this year!

 Celebrate and Win!

 How did you celebrate Hand Therapy Week?
-Send your photos, videos, links etc. of your Hand Therapy Week 2019 events/celebrations to ASHT@asht.org by June 21, 2019, and you'll be entered to win ASHT prizes and a Champagne and Chocolates for Two gift basket from our sponsor, Naked Prosthetics.
+Send your photos, videos, links etc. of your Hand Therapy Week 2020 events/celebrations to ASHT@asht.org by June 19, 2020, and you'll be entered to win ASHT prizes.

 Participants and their submissions will be acknowledged on the ASHT website and social media channels.

 This contest is open to ASHT members only.
 Multiple entries may be submitted.
 Limit one prize per person.
-If specified gift basket is not available, a comparable basket will be sent.
 Contest submissions may be used in future marketing materials.

 Choose from three flyers to use in your clinic as educational resources or distribute to your referral sources.
 The flyers for surgeons and primary care physicians provide space where you can add contact information for your practice via label, sticker, stamp, etc., and can be used all year round!